zzzzzz9125/HiFiShifter/README_en.md

 4. **Edit & Synthesize**:
    - Use Left Click to draw pitch curves on the piano roll.
    - Click `Playback` -> `Synthesize & Play` to hear the result.
+   - **Copy/Paste Pitch**: Right-click on a track in the left track list and select "Copy Pitch" or "Paste Pitch" to reuse pitch curves across tracks.

 ## Shortcuts